Svka9743/bioguard-render/README.md

-This project implements a simple end-to-end IDS pipeline:
+This project implements a end-to-end IDS pipeline: